 We started running into this about five years ago when we got the cool new “Sapphire” VISA signature card from Chase bank.
-It was smooth anodized aluminum instead of plastic and we were told we could not use it to rent a car because it didn’t have the stamped-in raised relief number, name and expiration date compatible with the old fashioned carbon copy “ca-chunk” imprint type machines.
+It was smooth anodized aluminum instead of plastic.
+We were told we could not use it to rent a car because it didn’t have the raised number, name and expiration date compatible with the old fashioned carbon copy “ca-chunk” imprint type machines.

 For a while we just used another card but now all of our cards are chip style and none include old fashioned raised imprint numbers.